lior-abadi/ethernaut-solutions/Level 13: Gatekeeper One/readme.md

 ## 2) Solution
 We will address the solution in three parts, one for each gate.
-We wil leave the second gate to the end just to make the explaination more fluid.
+We wil leave the second gate to the end just to make the explanation more fluid.

 ### 1) **Gate One: Origin vs Sender**
 This gate is easily opened while making the call from a contract rather than a user.
 Making this type of call makes the ```tx.origin = address(callerContract)``` whereas the ```msg.sender = address(user)```.